qhgogogo/ELM-lateral-gw-flow/README.md

 surfdata_180unique_c220607.nc: surface data for the VH case domain_washita50x35u2_c221228.nc:domain data for the Little Washita watershed case surfdata_washita50x35u2_c221228.nc: surface data for the Little Washita watershed case

+/ELM_case_build_scripts folder contains the bash scripts for setting up and building the ELM_lat cases in this manuscript.
+ELM_ideal_hillslopes.sh is the bash script for the three idealized hillslopes ELM_washita_lateral.sh is the bash script for the Little Washita watershed